Bed Chem: Commercial performance

 "Bed Chem" debuted and peaked at number 14 on the Billboard Hot 100 issued for September 7, 2024.
-The song received a platinum certification from the Recording Industry Association of America.
+The song received a double platinum certification from the Recording Industry Association of America.
 In Canada, it entered at number 17 on the Canadian Hot 100 issued for the same date and was certified triple platinum by Music Canada.
 In the United Kingdom, "Bed Chem" debuted at number nine on the UK Singles Chart, and peaked at number six after four weeks in the chart, becoming Carpenter's fourth top ten song in Britain, and her only song not to peak at the top the UK Singles Chart during 2024.
 The song received a platinum certification from the British Phonographic Industry.

 In Australia, "Bed Chem" peaked at number ten on the ARIA Singles Chart, and became Carpenter's fourth top ten song in Australia.
-In New Zealand, the song peaked at number nine on the New Zealand Singles Chart, and was certified platinum by Recorded Music NZ.
+In New Zealand, the song peaked at number nine on the New Zealand Singles Chart, and was certified double platinum by Recorded Music NZ.
 It charted at number 14 on the Billboard Global 200.
 Elsewhere, "Bed Chem" reached national record charts at number 5 in Ireland, number 10 in Singapore, number 30 in Portugal, number 47 in Greece, number 65 in Sweden, and number 82 in Nigeria.
 It received a gold certification in Portugal.